rawanazazi12/reading-notes/read1.md

 ### Hello friend,

-Let me tell you about my second lecture of software development course, I've started learning *102 code*, I was so motivated to start this course, Today's lecture was full of new benefcial informations, cause a new usefull stuff was learned, feeling so happy to share it with you dude,
+Let me tell you about my second lecture of software development course, I've started learning *102 code*, I was so motivated to start this course, Today's lecture was full of new beneficial informations, cause a new useful stuff was learned, feeling so happy to share it with you dude,

 Since I know you are interested in learning about programming, so I will tell you about it to encourage you to get started the course.

-I've learned many useful and benefical new things about programming:
+I've learned many useful and beneficial new things about programming:

 * I've learned how to create an account on [GitHub](https://pages.github.com/) which is used to create and share projects online and to have HTML, CSS, JS files online by creating **repositories** where you can create your codes and share them to public.